MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-opportunity-close-experience.md

     > [!NOTE]
     > - You can’t delete or customize the out-of-the-box fields or entity relationships.
     > - Creating an Opportunity Close record (for example, from a related entity record or the Quick create menu) closes the related opportunity.
 1. To add the same fields to the **Opportunity Close Information** form, open the **Information** form of type **Main**, and make the same changes that you did in Step 2.
-The **Opportunity Close Information** form is used to view the details of the closed opportunity later on.
+The **Opportunity Close Information** form is used to [view details of the closed opportunity](close-opportunity-won-lost-sales.md#view-details-entered-while-closing-an-opportunity) later on.
 1. Save the changes.

 ## Step 4: Pre-populate values in the Opportunity Close form from the corresponding opportunity